Yangshuo Cycling: 10-Mile Gallery Road

 The less populated portion of the 10-Mile Gallery Route

-The road goes straight down Kangzhan until the Moon Hill destination, where there’s a tollbooth a short ways down (alternatively, you can avoid this toll booth section by cutting off onto an unpaved side street, going under a little bridge, and coming to a nearby town).
-From Moon Hill, you can turn around and head back to the Gongnong Bridge, where you can make a left, which will loop you back to Yangshuo town.
+The main road continues straight down Kangzhan Road until you reach the Moon Hill area, where there’s a tollbooth a short distance ahead.
+If you want to avoid the toll, you can take an unpaved side street, pass under a small bridge, and reach a nearby town instead.
+After visiting Moon Hill, you can either return the same way or head back toward Gongnong Bridge, where a left turn will loop you back to Yangshuo town—completing a classic Yangshuo cycling circuit.

 The 10-Mile Gallery Path in Yangshuo, featuring a red bike lane, a driving road, and beautiful scenery of the karst mountains